Qanop/gridsome-travel/content/posts/thinks-to-do-in-bangkok.md

 ## 4. Temples

-#﻿# 5.
-Hop between bars and enjoy the nightlife of Bangkok
+## 5. Hop between bars and enjoy the nightlife of Bangkok

-#﻿# 6.
-Discover replicas of famous structures
+## 6. Discover replicas of famous structures

-#﻿# 7.
-Pattaya, grab a drink at beach
+## 7. Pattaya, grab a drink at beach

-#﻿# 8.
-Take in the stunning views of city
+## 8. Take in the stunning views of city

-#﻿# 9.
-Get up close with sharks and fishes
+## 9. Get up close with sharks and fishes

-#﻿# 10.
-Visit night-markets
+## 10. Visit night-markets

-#﻿# 11.
-Pick a train to Train Market
+## 11. Pick a train to Train Market

-#﻿# 12.
-Take a bike trip around town
+## 12. Take a bike trip around town

-#﻿# + Go to Pataya
+## + Go to Pataya

-▽Check out more Bucket Lists in other popular areas in Japan!▽
+▽Check out more Bucket Lists in other popular areas in Thailand!▽

 -﻿ Things to do in Pattaya
 -﻿ Things to do in Chiang Mai